SAGRNN: Self-Attentive Gated RNN for Binaural Speaker Separation with Interaural Cue Preservation: Experiments

 \subsubsection{Ablation Study}

 We conduct an ablation study to understand the contribution of each component in our approach.
 Several variants of MIMO SAGRNN are compared in Table~\ref{tab:noise_free}: (i) using multi-scale loss computed from only the last three RNN blocks; (ii) using loss computed from only the last RNN block; (iii) without dense connections; (iv) without self-attention blocks; (v) without dense connections and self-attention blocks.
 It is shown that self-attention and dense connectivity are crucial for MIMO SAGRNN.
 Without self-attention, for example, SDR decreases by 4.06~dB and SNR by 4.13~dB.
 We also compare the SISO and MIMO SAGRNNs on the better-ear channel; {\it better ear} is defined as the ear that is closer to the target speech source.
 The azimuth position of the speech source is used to determine the better ear.
-Table~\ref{tab:better_ear} shows that MIMO SAGRNN yields significantly better results than SISO SAGRNN on all metrics, evidencing that the binaural inputs are effectively leveraged by our MIMO system.
+Table~\ref{tab:better_ear} shows that MIMO SAGRNN yields significantly better results than SISO SAGRNN and the gated RNN in~\cite{nachmani2020voice} on all metrics, evidencing that the binaural inputs are effectively leveraged by our MIMO system.